brynary/rack-bug/README.md

 Rails quick start
 ---------------------------

-Add this to your Gemfile
+Add this to your Gemfile:

     gem "rack-insight"

 In config/environments/development.rb, add: